-Interactive play (with adults): engages in solitary play, tolerates the company of an adult whilst playing, tolerates commentary or imitation of their play from an adult, participates in 'people' games with an adult i.e. rough and tumble or tickling, begins to take notice of an adult whilst playing, tolerates adult prompting in play, engages in a simple joint attention game.
+Interactive play (with adults): fleetingly engages in solitary play, tolerates the company of an adult whilst playing, responds to 'people' games with an adult i.e. rough and tumble or tickling, begins to take notice of an adult whilst playing, tolerates adult prompting in play, beginning to engage in a simple joint attention game.

-Object play: plays with tactile toys, explores a range of tools, plays unsystematically with toys, begins to make a toy work e.g. shakes a rattle.
+Object play: fleetingly plays with tactile and sensory toys, plays unsystematically with toys, begins to make a toy work e.g. shakes a rattle.